azellsworth/azellsworth.github.io/_posts/2015-07-08-solving-decision-trees-with-a-stack.md

 var rpsSolutions = function(rounds){
   // need to create an external solutions array var solutions = [];
-  // need to create a stack, that will contain all the states leading up to the solutions var stack = [];
+  // create a stack, which will contain all states leading up to the solutions var stack = [];
   // push an empty array to the stack.
 This is the root of our decision tree stack.push([]);